winitzki/scall/tutorial/programming_dhall.md

         λ(s : S) → g (Pair S a) (tma s)
   }
 ```
-TODO: implement transformer

 ### Continuation-like monads

 By "continuation-like" monads we mean type constructors of the form `F a = (a → p) → q`, where `p`, `q` are some type expressions not involving `a`.

-Here are some monads of this form:
+Here are some known monads of this form:

 ```dhall
 let Continuation = λ(R : Type) → λ(A : Type) → (A → R) → R   -- R is any fixed type.